Expand the category you’re interested in to read the installation instructions.

 1. Preparation of the roof structure and bracket installation

-In order to properly install the PVC gutter system, we cut the rafters the right way.
+In order to properly install the PVC gutter system, cut the rafters correctly.

-It is necessary to plan the gutter position in such a way that the line marked as its extension is located 10-20mm from the outer edge of the gutter.
-The above location should protect the gutters against snow sliding off.
-In the absence of the above guideline, you should mount a snow stop on the roof, which will reduce the risk of gutter damage by sliding snow.
+It is necessary to plan the gutter position so that the line marked as its extension is located 10–20 mm from the outer edge of the gutter.
+This position should protect the gutters against sliding snow.
+If this guideline cannot be followed, you should install a snow stop on the roof to reduce the risk of gutter damage by sliding snow.

-Recommended hook spacing is 50 cm c/c .
+Recommended hook spacing is 50 cm centre to centre.

 2. Determining the correct fall for the gutters

-When locating the brackets to the PVC gutter system, remember about the correct decline in the gutter, for this purpose the gutter should have a decrease towards the drain funnel, which is about 0.3% (i.e. 3 mm fall per 1 meter of the gutter).
+When locating the brackets for the PVC gutter system, remember the correct slope of the gutter.
+The gutter should fall towards the drain funnel by about 0.3% (i.e. 3 mm per 1 metre of gutter).

-To obtain a correct decrease, first mount the hook the furthest from the funnel and then the hook near the drain funnel.
-When determining the place of assembly of the remaining hooks, we recommend using a string.
-Properly installed hooks will prevent the system blocking .
+To achieve the correct slope, first mount the hook furthest from the funnel and then the hook nearest to the drain funnel.
+When determining the mounting position of the remaining hooks, we recommend using a string.
+Properly installed hooks will prevent system blockage.

 3. Determining the position and preparation of the hole for the funnel

-After determining the funnel position , the hole should be cut out in the bottom of the gutter, corresponding to the dimensions of the drain pipe.
-Use a jigsaw or scissors to cut out the hole.
+After determining the funnel position, a hole should be cut in the bottom of the gutter, corresponding to the dimensions of the drain pipe.
+Use a jigsaw or scissors to cut the hole.

 Before installing gutter fittings, remember to use gaskets.
-Compliance with the above recommendation will allow easier installation of fittings and facilitate the thermal movement of the gutter during temperature changes.
-In the case of assembly of gutter fittings such as the connector, the gutter end should be set according to the temperature scale located on the detail.
+Following this recommendation will allow easier installation of fittings and facilitate thermal movement of the gutter during temperature changes.
+When assembling gutter fittings such as the connector, the gutter end should be set according to the temperature scale located on the detail.

 6. Installation of universal corners